meschedl/Unckless_Lab_Resources/protocols/bacteria_fly_infections.md

 - Flies should be aged 5-7 days to be used for infecting, a day or two older is ok but not younger
 - Only males will be used for infecting, so it can be helpful to pre-make vials a few days before to make sexing easier.
 However, you don't want to leave only males in a vial when doing this because they will be stressed without females (and thus effect infection).
 I have had success with pre-making vials with ~22 or ~12 males, and 10 or 6 females respectively.
 You will likely loose some to death randomly between the time you separate them and the time you use them so it can be helpful to put in a few more than you plan on needing
 - When learning how to infect flies, it can be good practice to do a lot of control flies (LB), however when doing actual experiments, having about 1/3rd to 1/4th the amount of control flies as compared to infection flies is acceptable
-- _D. innubila_ flies after infections do not go on mushroom food, they go on sugar agar where they are less likely to get stuck in the food and die of infection-unrelated causes
+- _D. innubila_ flies go on regular mushroom food during infections
 - Once you have picked a time to infect (either morning or afternoon), it is best to always stay with the same time.
 You can have varying poking ability at different times in the day